Operational Risk Reporting Standards

-Our standards ensure our members receive data of a comparible standard and in an agreed format, but many other financial firms also benefit from using them to support their operational risk event collection and reporting practices.
+Our standards ensure our members receive data of a comparable standard and in an agreed format, but many other financial firms also benefit from using them to support their operational risk event collection and reporting practices.

 About the reporting standards

 Both sets of standards are maintained in collaboration with our Definitions Working Groups.
-They are continually updated to reflect contemporary issues, and to meet the reporting requirements of our members in an ever-changing landscape.
+They are continually updated to reflect contemporary issues and to meet the reporting requirements of our members in an ever-changing landscape.

 The B-ORRS is in two parts - the first outlines the definitions and reporting requirements, the second contains a detailed description of each of the data categories.

 The first edition of the insurance operational risk reporting standards (I-ORRS) was published in March 2015 to support the launch of our new Insurance service.